ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/ATP-configure07.PNG)

-Now you can write and seceute SQL commands in Worksheet tab.
+Now you can write and execute SQL commands in Worksheet tab.
+Click on Green Play button to run the SQL commands when you want.

 ![](./media/ATP-configure-websql01.PNG)